 In 2021, I had the good fortune of receiving a complimentary 4K restoration Blu-ray disk from the good people at The Film Detective, a release complete with some incredible extras.
 Want to know more?
 Then how about checking out my review of the flick right here.

-On this day in 1954, Target Earth found its way into the fabric of SciFi entertainment.
+A star is born!
+On this day in 1954 (in the U.S.), Target Earth found its way into the fabric of SciFi entertainment.
+Directed by Sherman A. Rose, the SciFi/Fantasy starred Richard Denning, Kathleen Crowley, and Virginia Grey.
 According to our friends at IMDB.com, here's the plot summary:

 "Giant robots from Venus invade Chicago.
 Stranded in the deserted city are strangers Frank and Nora."